 There are several programs available to assist the City and County with financial resources to implement action items and recommendations of the floodplain management plan.
 Advancing mitigation action is not easy and requires significant, varying resources.
 These resources may include grants, loans, technical assistance and in-kind services, among others.
 Recognizing the many funding programs that currently exist across various Federal departments and agencies, the State and non-governmental organizations compiled a list of programs to make it accessible to those who want to advance mitigation action in their communities.
-The purpose of this section is to provide local officials with a spectrum of potential mitigation funding sources.
+Table 15 provides local officials with a spectrum of potential mitigation funding sources.
 This guide will assist officials in determining the best source(s) of funding and technical assistance for potential mitigation projects.